zjian107-su/2D-Airplane-Adventure-Game/README.md

 3. Copy the code `$ git clone https://github.com/zjian107-su/2D-Airplane-Shooting-Game.git` into the terminal and press "ENTER"

-4. Ensure Python is installed by running `$ python --vesion` and press **ENTER**.
+4. Ensure Python is installed by running `$ python --vesion` and press "ENTER".
 If your Python version is below 3.7.7, it is recommand to [install version 3.7.7](https://www.python.org/) because it's faster version of Python.

 5. Create an isolate Python environment with [**pipenv**](https://pipenv.pypa.io/en/latest/).
 But before that, you need to install it.
 Within the cloned folder named **2D-Airplane-Shooting-Game**
    ```